 Man is master by divine right; the fear of God will therefore repress any impulse towards revolt in the downtrodden female.
 Simone de Beauvoir, The Second Sex 1949

-It astonishes me that a well respected yoga radio show recently spent a whole segment discussing whether God exists without utilizing the feminine pronoun.
+It astonishes me that a well-respected yoga radio show recently spent a whole segment discussing whether God exists without once utilising the feminine pronoun.
 (Okay – perhaps not so surprising considering the topic was Brad Warner’s book There is No God and Why He is Always With You.)

-Of course I realize that substituting the word Goddess in any theological discussion changes the whole tenor of the debate.
-But that’s the whole point isn’t it?
+Of course, I realise that substituting the word Goddess in any theological discussion changes the whole tenor of the debate.
+But that’s the whole point, isn’t it?
 Women may have come a long way (at least in the west) in gaining the rights that come with personhood – but isn’t this “God Bias” evidence of the ultimate glass ceiling?

 And here’s the million dollar question.
 Could this absence of a feminine role model occupying the ‘top spot’ have anything to do with the fact that women today are grossly under-represented in positions of power?
 That they compose the largest majority of people who are abused and live below the poverty line?

 I think so.
 We’ve forgotten the word God is predicated on a paradigm of male superiority.
 And it stands in direct opposition to the fact that from the beginnings of the Paleolithic Age (25,000 BC ) to closing of the last Goddess temples in 500 AD, there existed religions across Europe, India and the Middle East, which honoured “The Great Mother of All” as supreme creator.

 My point is this.
 What might have life been like for women in a society which worshipped a “Lady of Life” or “Queen of Heaven”?
 Well, the record shows that these women enjoyed much more freedom than their patriarchal Judeo-Christian counterparts, for a start.